arialhamed/arialhamed.github.io/_posts/apk/2021-02-11-the-blockheads.md

 paid: false
 ---

 > _"Explore, mine, craft and build in this giant and detailed sandbox game.
 Navigate huge simulated worlds thousands of blocks wide with a full temperature and climate system, seasons, an equator, and frozen poles.
 Explore complex cave systems and flowing water, and survive deserts and snowy mountain tops.
-Build, farm, find & craft your way to advanced technology including shops, steam trains, electricity, and more!" - <a href="https://theblockheads.net/" target="_blank">Official Blockheads Website (and forum)</a>_
+Build, farm, find & craft your way to advanced technology including shops, steam trains, electricity, and more!" - <a href="https://theblockheads.net/">Official Blockheads Website (and forum)</a>_

 The Blockheads, what a tragic history.